great-expectations/great_expectations/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ## Introduction

-In this guide we will demonstrate how to use Spark to connect to data stored in a filesystem.
+In this guide we will demonstrate how to use Pandas to connect to data stored in a filesystem.
 In our examples, we will specifically be connecting to `.csv` files.
-However, Great Expectations supports most types of files that Spark has read methods for.
+However, Great Expectations supports most types of files that Pandas has read methods for.
 There will be instructions for connecting to different types of files in the [Additional information](#additional-information) portion of this guide.

 ## Prerequisites